egxdigital/pyscaffold/README.md

 ## Usage

-1. First set an environment variable called 'python' to your preferred Python projects location.
+1. First set an environment variable called 'python' to your preferred Python projects location or edit the line in the code to reflect your own shell variable for your projects folder.

 Or